 - The screen will flash white and you'll hear the camera shutter sound (if your sound is enabled).

-Once you've taken the screenshot, you can use all of iOS 11's fancy new markup features to annotate it instantly or share it immediately.
+Once you've taken the screenshot, you can use all of the fancy new iOS markup features to annotate it instantly or share it immediately.